ZhannaGB/TestRep2/Text.md

 This is text from git!

-This is secondBranch in our repository
+This is thirdBranch in our repository